roozbehsayadi/Stackoverflow-Tag-Recommender/README.md

 # Recommender System with Stackoverflow's Data

-This project is written to recommend tags based on a provided one.
+This project is written to recommend tags based on data from stackoverflow.

 ## Running the Project